fmalina/revisions-blocl/activism/whyarewegoodguys.md

 Fear of genuine democracy, at home and abroad, is a familiar theme in establishment circles everywhere.
 Sometimes it slips out into the open.
-In the year after the Iraq invasion, Tony Blair said bluntly; “We can’t end up having public inquiry into whether the war was right or wrong.
+In the year after the Iraq invasion, Tony Blair said bluntly; “We can't end up having public inquiry into whether the war was right or wrong.
 That is something we have to decide.
 We are the politicians.”